loloserrano/11_23/content/docs/pics.md

 {{< /columns >}}

-In contrast to the pictures of the men doing zany work-related activity, the women depicted are just sort of standing.

 ### **The Masculine Camel**
 The next image isn't exactly a person, but it's a clearly masculine-coded camel wearing cool sunglasses and a suit jacket over a ruffly blouse.
 It has meaty, masculine fingers instead of hooves so that it can grip fistfuls of Big Tobacco cash.